 Initially, powerful versions of the diesel were equipped with a Delphi fuel system with piezo injectors, which caused a lot of trouble, and since 2010 they began to be changed to electromagnetic ones.
 And since 2011, a revocable campaign began to replace injectors for previously produced units.
 Basic engine modifications have a Bosch fuel system and electromagnetic injectors.

-Available in versions DE18 LA (1796 cc) and DE22 LA (2143 cc).
-Despite the fact that most of the variations of the power unit have a working volume of 2143 cubic meters. see, nevertheless, its power varies in the range from 107 hp. up to 204 HP Versions over 125 kW (170 hp) are equipped with a twin-turbo system, below 100 kW with a single turbocharger.
+Available in DE18 LA (1796 cc) and DE22 LA (2143 cc) versions.
+Despite the fact that most variations of the power unit have a working volume of 2143 cc, nevertheless, its power varies in the range from 107 hp to 204 hp.
+Versions above 125 kW (170 hp) are equipped with a twin turbo system, below 100 kW with a single turbocharger.

 (PDF, 4 mb)